-To answer this question the following will be assessed:
+To answer this question the following issues were investigated:

-- a.
-Is ferric sodium EDTA a bioavailable form of iron compared to the forms of iron currently permitted in the Code? - b.
-Within the existing permission for voluntary iron fortification of foods, would ferric sodium EDTA as a new iron fortificant, potentially benefit any population groups? - c.
-Within the existing permission for voluntary iron fortification of foods, would ferric sodium EDTA as a new iron fortificant, pose any risks for any population groups? - 2.
+- (a) Is ferric sodium EDTA a bioavailable form of iron compared to the forms of iron currently permitted in the Code? - (b) Within the existing permission for voluntary iron fortification of foods, would ferric sodium EDTA as a new iron fortificant, potentially benefit any population groups? - (c) Within the existing permission for voluntary iron fortification of foods, would ferric sodium EDTA as a new iron fortificant, pose any risks for any population groups? - 2.
 Are there potential risks to the Australian and New Zealand populations from increasing EDTA intakes as a result of permitting the use of ferric sodium EDTA as a form of iron?

-To answer this question the following will be assessed:
+To answer this question the following issues were investigated:

-- a.
-Is there a maximum level of intake of EDTA (a reference health standard) above which adverse reactions could occur? - b.
-What is the level of exposure to EDTA for Australian and New Zealand population groups should ferric sodium EDTA be permitted as a form of iron? - c.
-Is there a risk of excessive EDTA intakes in Australian and New Zealand population groups? - 3.
+- (a) Is there a maximum level of intake of EDTA (a reference health standard) above which adverse reactions could occur? - (b) What is the level of exposure to EDTA for Australian and New Zealand population groups should ferric sodium EDTA be permitted as a form of iron?

+- (c) Is there a risk of excessive EDTA intakes in Australian and New Zealand population groups? - 3.
 Is ferric sodium EDTA a technologically superior form of iron?